shivang821/Todo/README.md

 The frontend will run on http://localhost:3000.

-# Make sure your system already has the todo_management database created.
+## Make sure your system already has the todo_management database created before running backend

 # Backend Setup
 ## Prerequisites: